Updated April 2026

 • Do not combine with semaglutide or tirzepatide: Retatrutide already carries GLP-1 activity (plus GIP and glucagon), so overlap increases redundancy and tolerability burden.

-• Dysesthesia monitoring: Retatrutide dose escalation has been associated with tingling, numbness, or prickling sensations in clinical programs.
+• Dysesthesia monitoring (unusual skin sensations): Retatrutide dose escalation has been associated with tingling, numbness, or prickling sensations in clinical programs.
+If you notice these, note the timing relative to dose increases.

 Cagrilintide + Retatrutide Reconstitution Guide